 During the plan period a 3 zone wide ride habitat with short rotation coppiced edges is to be maintained along approximately 4.5km of rides maintaining pinch points where designated.
-There will be an annual programme of works to cut the vegetation within the 3 zones with zone 1 areas cut annually, zone 2 areas cut on a rotation of 3-5 years, and zone 3 areas cut on a rotation of 10-15 years, and all cut in a piecemeal fashion.
+There will be an annual programme of works to cut the vegetation within the 3 zones with zone 1 areas cut annually, 71 sections of zone 2 areas to be cut at least once during this plan period on a rotation of 3-5 years, and 11 sections of zone 3 areas to be cut once during this plan period on a rotation of 10-15 years, and all cut in a piecemeal fashion.
 This will accentuate the woodland edge habitat providing valuable temporary open space coppice habitat.